-288. As mentioned in paragraphs 280-282, lawmakers should take into account new regulatory standards regarding securities financing transactions and other transactions involving financial collateral as developed by bodies such as the FSB and the BCBS on issues such as transparency, cash collateral reinvestment, the right of use or re-hypothecation, collateral valuation and management, minimum haircuts, indemnification-related risk, ipso facto clauses, the regulatory stay and insolvency safe harbours.
+288. As mentioned in paragraphs 280-282, lawmakers should take into account new regulatory standards regarding securities financing transactions and other transactions involving financial collateral as developed by bodies such as the FSB and the Basel Committee for Banking SupervisionBCBS on issues such as transparency, cash collateral reinvestment, the right of use or re-hypothecation, collateral valuation and management, minimum haircuts, indemnification-related risk, ipso facto clauses, and the regulatory stay.
+The same holds true for the more general debate on the pros and cons of the insolvency safe harbours.
+Ideally, when lawmakers devise rules for financial collateral transactions, they take into account both the lessons of the financial crisis (reflected in the new regulatory standards) and the policy considerations underlying the rules in Chapter V of the Convention.
+The regulatory stay and insolvency safe harbours.